 i. the inspection is for the purpose of determining whether or not the rental unit is in a good state of repair and fit for habitation and complies with health, safety, housing and maintenance standards, consistent with the landlord’s obligations under subsection 20 (1) or section 161, and

 ii. it is reasonable to carry out the inspection.

 5. For any other reasonable reason for entry specified in the tenancy agreement.

 (2) A landlord or, with the written authorization of a landlord, a broker or salesperson registered under the Real Estate and Business Brokers Act, 2002, may enter a rental unit in accordance with written notice given to the tenant at least 24 hours before the time of entry to allow a potential purchaser to view the rental unit.

-The privacy rights of a tenant are prescribed within the Residential Tenancies Act, 2006 as well as other laws.
+The privacy rights of a tenant are prescribed within the Residential Tenancies Act, 2006 as well as other laws including previous decisions of the Landlord Tenant Board.
 As for the requirements provided within the Residential Tenancies Act, 2006, a landlord is required to hold in confidence the private information known to the landlord.
+A landlord must also ensure that the use of any security cameras or other monitoring equipment is implemented appropriately and for a legitimate purpose.
 Additionally, a landlord is required to refrain from entering the rental unit of the tenant unless for a proper reason and with proper notice of intent to enter provided.